 Jerica grew up in an impoverished neighborhood without the stability of family support, facing many challenges alone.
 However, through the Only Miracles community, she discovered a true sense of belonging and connection.
 This community became her family, offering her the encouragement and everyday support she had been missing.
 Surrounded by people who shared her commitment to growth and healing, Jerica found the strength to transform her life and now helps others experience the same sense of family and support that empowered her.

 Jerica plays a key role in the Only Miracles organization by providing support, creating a safe and welcoming space for individuals, and instilling hope.
-She is instrumental in organizing our OM in-person meetings and dinners while continually building family connections for those who lacked them during their upbringing.
-She offers a sense of home to those who have felt isolated.
-Her efforts focus on helping people reintegrate into society and demonstrating the value of community service.
-Jerica's mission is to guide individuals toward personal growth, better decision-making, and a path of healing over harm.
+She is instrumental in organizing our OM in-person meetings and dinners, while continually building family connections for those who lacked them during their upbringing.
+Jerica offers a sense of home to those who have felt isolated.
+Her efforts focus on helping people reintegrate into society and demonstrate the value of community service.
+Jerica's mission is to guide individuals toward personal growth, better decision-making, and a path of healing from harm.